tasxatzial/johnalpin-website/README.md

 # CV homepage

 A very basic personal website.
+See it live [here](https://tasxatzial.github.io/cv-homepage).

 **Note:** This is one of my earliest attemps at writing HTML/CSS/Javascript.
 There is plenty of room for improvements, especially regarding the code style.